jadeproulx/jadeproulx.github.io/research/index.md

 ___

 ## Quantitative analysis of a salt enhancer's uptake by potatoes
-Hypertension is a major cause of cardiovascular disease, and has been <a href="http://www.who.int/dietphysicalactivity/Salt_Report_VC_april07.pdf"><span style="color:green">identified by the WHO</span></a> as the leading preventable risk factor for death in the world.
+Hypertension is a major cause of cardiovascular disease and has been <a href="http://www.who.int/dietphysicalactivity/Salt_Report_VC_april07.pdf"><span style="color:green">identified by the WHO</span></a> as the leading preventable risk factor for death in the world.
 With such claims, <a href="http://www.hc-sc.gc.ca/fn-an/legislation/guide-ld/2012-sodium-reduction-indust-eng.php"><span style="color:green">the food industry is under tremendous pressure</span></a> to reduce the sodium content of its products.

 One way the food industry is tackling this challenge is by replacing part of the sodium with flavor systems containing salt enhancers.
 However, coming up with a salt enhancer formulation is only part of the solution: the formulation must also come with a proven quantitative analytical method to ensure every batch using this ingredient will offer a consistent saltiness.
 Few flavour compounds have already been studied as markers for quantitative analytical purposes.
 Hence, the most suitable way to determine how much of a complex salt enhancer mixture has been absorbed by a food matrix is to supplement it with a suitable marker.